 Take your questions with you to the interview and organize the questions in the order of importance to you.
-This will insure that you remember to ask all of the questions that you intended to ask and that the interview runs smoothly.
+This will ensure that you remember to ask all of the questions that you intended to ask and that the interview runs smoothly.

 • What gives you a sense of accomplishment in this occupation?